 The Software Stack

 Sensor data is really time series data, so for this project we will introduce a time series database into our stack.
 We are looking to use InfluxDB for this purpose.
 Other state data will be stored in MongoDB and perhaps relational databases depending on the type of data.
 For messaging and communication we will utilize Apache Kafka.
 Security will be managed by Keycloak.
 We will have posts with base deployments for each of technologies.
-We will be using Wildfly Swarm for our microservices deployments.
+We plan on using Micronaut for our microservices deployments.
 We will also build web and mobile based applications for interacting with the systems.
 Finally, we build in data analysis (machine learning) utilizing either Tensor Flow or Apache Spark (perhaps both).

 Initial Project Parameters